 If anything, Bernie’s plan would give license to even higher costs.
 Instead get government out of the business of guaranteeing all student loan debt and back into the business of education grants.
 The reasoning is simple: before the government got involved, any college tuition increases matched inflation.
 But according to a report in Bloomberg Businessweek, since 1978, college tuition has exploded over 1,120%.

 Only after you contain costs for current and future students, give graduates paths to debt forgiveness.
-Mr Trump has the opportunity to offer millenials a moment of mercy that they won’t forget -- and it will pay dividends by affording us the financial stability to start forming family units.
+Mr Trump has the opportunity to offer millenials a moment of mercy that they won’t forget – and it will pay dividends by affording us the financial stability to start forming family units.

 A final word of advice: don’t get bogged down in the distraction of social issues.
 Millennials don’t care who wants to get married.
 Millennials don’t want government telling women what to do with their bodies.
 Millennials just want an economy that works for us again.
-If Trump can pull it off, millennials -- and the parents of millennials still living at home -- will support Trump in record numbers come 2020.
+If Trump can pull it off, millennials – and the parents of millennials still living at home – will support Trump in record numbers come 2020.